 Expert Tips for Decorating Your Tree

 Richard Egleton, the CEO of the design company Claridge’s Flowers, is responsible for decorating the luxurious Christmas trees at the five-star Claridge’s Hotel in London.
-Mr. Egleton believes that the number of decorations largely depends on the type of ornaments you plan to use.
+Egleton believes that the number of decorations largely depends on the type of ornaments you plan to use.

 This decorating approach is significantly more generous than the one suggested by the mathematicians at the University of Sheffield.
-However, Mr. Egleton is generally not opposed to minimalist elegance.
+However, Egleton is generally not opposed to minimalist elegance.

 Photo: Unsplash